Do You Need a Solar Panel Permit? Complete Guide

 Most jurisdictions require inspections at each stage of construction.
 Here's what to expect:

-Panel mounting and attachment to roof (lag bolts, flashing, waterproofing), fire setback pathways per IRC R324.6, rapid shutdown compliance per NEC 690.12, wiring (conductor sizing, conduit, junction boxes), inverter installation and labeling, main panel connection and breaker sizing, disconnect switch accessible and properly labeled, grounding and bonding, and equipment UL listings match the approved plans.
+Building and Electrical Inspection (combined for most rooftop systems), Panel mounting and attachment to roof (lag bolts, flashing, waterproofing), fire setback pathways per IRC R324.6, rapid shutdown compliance per NEC 690.12, wiring (conductor sizing, conduit, junction boxes), inverter installation and labeling, main panel connection and breaker sizing, disconnect switch accessible and properly labeled, grounding and bonding, and equipment UL listings match the approved plans.

-Roof attachment points match the structural engineering specifications, lag bolt patterns and sizes correct, load distribution across roof framing verified, and no visible signs of roof damage or inadequate framing at attachment points.
+Structural Inspection (larger systems or when required), Roof attachment points match the structural engineering specifications, lag bolt patterns and sizes correct, load distribution across roof framing verified, and no visible signs of roof damage or inadequate framing at attachment points.

 Frequently Asked Questions

-Yes — in virtually all US jurisdictions.
+Yes, in virtually all US jurisdictions.
 Solar installations require both a building permit (for structural mounting on the roof per IRC R324) and an electrical permit (for wiring, inverter, and grid connection per NEC Article 690).
 Your solar installer handles the permit process as part of the installation.
 Many cities offer streamlined or expedited permitting for standard residential systems.

 Most residential solar permits cost $150–$500 for the building and electrical permits combined.
-Some states cap fees — California limits permits to $450 for systems up to 15 kW, Colorado caps at $500.
+Some states cap fees, California limits permits to $450 for systems up to 15 kW, Colorado caps at $500.
 If a structural engineer's stamp is required (common for systems over 10 kW), add $150–$400.
 The utility interconnection fee ranges from $0–$150 depending on your utility.
 Your installer typically includes permit costs in their project price.

 It varies widely.
 SolarAPP+ jurisdictions offer instant automated approval.
 California's AB 2188 mandates same-day to 3-business-day turnaround for systems under 10 kW.
 Most other jurisdictions take 1–3 weeks for plan review.
 After installation and inspection, the utility interconnection (Permission to Operate) can add another 2–12 weeks.
 Total timeline from contract to activated system: typically 2–4 months.

-Yes — and ground-mounted systems face more permitting requirements than rooftop.
+Yes, and ground-mounted systems face more permitting requirements than rooftop.
 They require building and electrical permits plus a zoning review, since they're treated as accessory structures subject to setback requirements, height limits, and lot coverage restrictions.
 A foundation or anchoring plan is typically required.
 Ground-mounted systems often take longer to permit than rooftop installations.

 Yes, in the vast majority of cases.
 Licensed solar installers prepare all documents (site plans, electrical diagrams, equipment specs), submit permit applications, schedule inspections, and handle the utility interconnection process.
 This should be included in their project price.
 If an installer asks you to handle permits yourself or suggests skipping them, find a different installer.

-In most states, no — 38 states plus DC have solar access laws that prevent HOAs from outright banning solar installations.
+In most states, no, 38 states plus DC have solar access laws that prevent HOAs from outright banning solar installations.
 States with the strongest protections include California, Texas, Florida, and Arizona.
 However, HOAs may still regulate placement and aesthetics (e.g., requiring panels not be visible from the street).
-A few states — Alabama, Alaska, Mississippi, Pennsylvania — have no solar access laws, so HOAs there can prohibit solar entirely.
+A few states, Alabama, Alaska, Mississippi, Pennsylvania, have no solar access laws, so HOAs there can prohibit solar entirely.
 Check your state's specific law.

 It depends on your jurisdiction and system size.
 Florida requires a PE stamp for virtually all solar installations regardless of size.
 California and Texas commonly require it for systems over 10 kW.
 Arizona uses a 15 kW threshold.
 Many jurisdictions have no explicit threshold and leave it to the plan reviewer's discretion.
 Your installer knows your local requirements and includes engineering costs if needed.
 Typical cost: $150–$400.

 Rapid shutdown (NEC 690.12) is a safety requirement that allows firefighters to de-energize solar conductors quickly.
 It requires conductors to drop to 30V or less outside the array boundary within 30 seconds.
-Most modern systems comply automatically through module-level power electronics — microinverters or DC power optimizers.
+Most modern systems comply automatically through module-level power electronics, microinverters or DC power optimizers.
 If your installer is proposing a traditional string inverter without module-level shutdown, ask how they meet rapid shutdown requirements.

 The federal Investment Tax Credit (ITC) currently covers 30% of total solar installation cost through 2032, stepping down to 26% in 2033 and 22% in 2034.
 This applies to equipment, installation labor, permitting costs, and battery storage.
 You claim it on IRS Form 5695 with your federal tax return.
 There is no maximum amount.
 State and local incentives may be available in addition to the federal credit.

-Yes — battery storage systems typically require their own electrical permit due to fire safety code requirements.
+Yes, battery storage systems typically require their own electrical permit due to fire safety code requirements.
 Batteries must meet specific requirements for placement (indoor vs outdoor), ventilation, clearances from ignition sources, and fire-rated enclosures.
 Larger battery systems face more stringent review.
 Your installer handles the battery permit as part of the overall project.

 Cities We Cover for Solar Permits